 Clement Eme Adibe is Associate Professor of Political Science at Depaul University.
 Among his scholarly publications are Africa in the United Nations (2008) and The State-Business Nexus in Nigeria (2005).

-Accountability in Africa and the International Community, From Impunity to Accountability: Africa's Development in the 21st Centurty, Vol. 77 No. 4 (Winter 2010)
+Accountability in Africa and the International Community, From Impunity to Accountability: Africa's Development in the 21st Century, Vol. 77 No. 4 (Winter 2010)

 Jonathan E. Adler